-The examination can result in finding the asylum application inadmissible, where the applicant:2
+The examination can result in finding the asylum application inadmissible, where the applicant:

-In addition to the ground in Article 13(2)(4) LAR, new admissibility assessment rules are introduced with respect to subsequent applications which provide the opportunity to consider them based on a preliminary examination whether new elements or findings have arisen or been presented by the applicant relating to his personal situation or country of origin.3 The admissibility assessment of subsequent applications differs in many aspect from the rules, deadlines and guarantees applicable when an inadmissibility decision is taken on the basis of the other admissibility grounds (see section on Subsequent Applications).
+Out of all inadmissibility grounds set out in the LAR and mirroring the recast Asylum Procedures Directive, Bulgaria applies solely the ground relating to Subsequent Applications.
+It provides the opportunity to consider them based on a preliminary examination whether new elements or findings have arisen or been presented by the applicant relating to his personal situation or country of origin.
+The admissibility assessment of subsequent applications differs in many aspect from the rules, deadlines and guarantees applicable when an inadmissibility decision is taken on the basis of the other admissibility grounds.